-Abstract: In the past few years, a new low-cost, efficient photogrammetry mapping method called structure from motion (SfM) has been applied to the high spatial resolution three-dimensional topographic data collection.
-As the latest and a very significant advance in digital surveying, SfM has only been applied to the geosciences to produce orthophoto mosaics, three-dimensional (3D) point clouds,and digital elevation model (DEM) since 2011.
-SfM derived products have been produced to detect changes and hence to infer dynamic processes in glacial, fluvial, coastal, hillslope, dryland, volcanic, and shallow underwater environments.
-In this paper, historical imagery archives of 2005 – 2009 acquired from a UAV have been processed using SfM to create hyper spatial resolution orthophoto mosaics and DEM.
+Abstract: In the past few years, a new low-cost, efficient photogrammetry mapping method called structure from motion (SfM) was applied to the high-spatial resolution three-dimensional topographic data collection.
+As the latest and a very significant advance in digital surveying, SfM has only been applied to the geosciences to produceDOM, three-dimensional (3D) point clouds,and DEM since 2011.
+SfM-derived products have been used to detect topographical changes and hence to infer dynamic processes in glacial, fluvial, coastal, hillslope, dryland, volcanic, and shallow underwater environments.
+In this study, historical imagery archives of 2005 – 2009 acquired from a UAV are processed by using SfM to create hyper-spatial resolution DOM and DEM.
 A statistical analysis indicates that the results have an overall accuracy of about 0.13 – 0.23m.
-Precise and detailed data derived from archive UAV imagery with SfM are essential descript fluvial geomorphology and also helpful to detect, monitor and predict fluvial geomorphic process.
+Precise and detailed data obtained from UAV imagery and SfM photogrammetry are essential for describing fluvial geomorphology and also helpful to detect, monitor and predict fluvial geomorphic processes.